 Why Use BOTOX?

-With targeted injections of small doses, BOTOX and Dysport relax specific muscles that are responsible for forehead creases and wrinkles around the eyes and mouth.
+With targeted injections of small doses, BOTOX, Dysport, and Jeuveau relax specific muscles that are responsible for forehead creases and wrinkles around the eyes and mouth.
 Injections help treat:

 - Vertical lines between the eyes and slightly above the bridge of the nose